zekitez/GpxRepairTool/ReadMe.md

 # Introduction

 I started making videos with a GoPro Hero 9 and uploaded them in KinoMap but sometimes "My video isn't available in Kinomap apps, why ?".
 Read [https://support.kinomap.com/hc/en-us/articles/360000294886-My-video-isn-t-available-in-Kinomap-apps-why-](https://support.kinomap.com/hc/en-us/articles/360000294886-My-video-isn-t-available-in-Kinomap-apps-why-) .
 One reason is missing in the list: **The GPS data is not good enough**.
 The GPS data is extracted with GoPro Telemetry Extractor (Lite and free) from the GoPro video.
 Load this data in GpsTrackEditor and you will see that latitude+longitude are inaccurate and the elevation... is from another planet.
 I started to record GPS data with a Garmin Edge 830.
 KinoMap can handle the Garmin GPS data (.fit file).
 But sometimes the problem persisted:  "My video isn't available in Kinomap apps, why ?".
-Later I realized the problem with the Garmin GPS recording happens only in dense forest sections where it is still humid and the trees are wet from the rain.
+Later I realized the problem with the Garmin GPS recording happens only in dense, humid and wet forest sections.
 Thus the Garmin had bad signal reception !!
 This does NOT apply to the GoPro GPS data: its just always... not good enough.
 Note that I use a click-on chin mount on a Fox ProFrame helmet.

 The recording procedure is always the same: first start the GPS recording with the Garmin and after a few seconds start the video recording with the GoPro.
 And to stop : first stop the video recording and after a few seconds stop the GPS recording.
 This way there is always overlap of GPS measurements for the video which should result in a more easy synchronissation of video and GPS data in Kinomap.